 What about the messenger?

-Another data point we can observe from the graph above is that volunteer-led phone banking does much better in increasing voter turnout, compared to commercial phone banking (using hired agents)
+Another data point we can observe from the graph above is that volunteer-led phone banking does much better in increasing voter turnout, compared to commercial phone banking (using hired agents).
+It’s because personal contact has a positive effect on voter turnout.

 Local volunteers can appeal to voter’s by: